 Allocations to "tax allocation reserves" are deductible from business income for most companies.
 Each annual allocation will create a separate reserve.
 The maximum annual allocation is 25% of the company's net profits.
-Each reserve must be reversed as taxable income within six years of the year of allocation.
+Each reserve must be reserved as taxable income within six years of the year of allocation.

-Tax allocation reserves are taxed on a standardised basis under which 0.648% of the reserves are taxable as income on an annual basis.
+Tax allocation reserves are taxed on a standardised basis amounting to the government borrowing rate (Sw. statslåneräntan).
+At a minimum, 0.50% of the reserves are taxable as income on an annual basis.